Success Rates

 The Institute for Reproductive Health has helped thousands of couples to succeed in achieving their dream of parenting over the years.
 Many factors affect success rates.
 The two major factors are the severity of the disease process and the quality of the treatment.

 Some treatments offer modest results.
 These include Clomid and insemination with conception rates of 10-15% per cycle.
-Injectable medications such as Gonal F or Follistim coupled with insemination offer superior treatment.
-In Vitro Fertilization offers the highest conception rates.
+Injectable medications such as Gonal F or Follistim coupled with insemination offer superior pregnancy rates but with poor control over multiple births.
+In Vitro Fertilization offers the highest conception rates with the lowest rate of multiple births.

 Individual success rates for IVF vary depending on age of the egg and severity of the disease process.
-A 32 year old woman would be expected to have a higher conception rate than and 42 year old individual.
-Conception using a donated egg for the 42 year old individual would give her the same conception rate as the 32 year old individual.
+A 32-year-old woman would be expected to have a higher conception rate than a 42-year-old one.
+Conception using a donated egg for the 42-year-old individual would give her the same conception rate as the 32-year-old individual.
+Age affects the ovaries much more than the uterus.

-The Society for Assisted Reproductive Technology (SART) advises against comparing clinics on a purely statistical basis since some clinics may treat more difficult cases and others treat easier cases to improve the appearence of their statistics.
-One common technique to eliminate difficult cases is to screen based on FSH and reject patients with FSH levels that are poor.
-IRH does not discriminate against patients based on FSH levels.
+The Society for Assisted Reproductive Technology (SART) advises against comparing clinics on a purely statistical basis since some clinics treat more difficult cases and others treat easier cases to improve the appearance of their statistics.
+One common technique to eliminate difficult cases is to screen based on AMH and reject cases with poor value.
+IRH does not discriminate against patients based on AMH levels.

 IRH reports its IVF data yearly to SART and the CDC.
-Remember that a December IVF cycle’s outcome may not be known till October and it takes some time for data collection and reporting.
+Remember that a December IVF cycle’s outcome may not be known till late the following year and thus the data lags by one to two years.

 Our most recent IVF data reported nationally can be found at SART DATA